flutter/website/src/docs/get-started/install/_path-linux-chromeos.md

     $ which flutter
     ```

-### Update directly (Linux)
+### Update path directly

-In most cases, your distribution may not acquire the path you pass
+In some cases, your distribution may not permanently acquire
-through the terminal for future sessions.
-When this occurs, you need
+the path when using the above directions.
+When this occurs,
-to change the environment variables file directly.
+you can change the environment variables file directly.
-This requires administrator privileges.
-For example:
+These instructions require administrator privileges:

    1. Determine the directory where you placed the Flutter SDK.

-   2. Locate the `etc` directory at the root of the system, and open
+   2. Locate the `etc` directory at the root of the system,
-   the `profile` file with root privileges.
+      and open the `profile` file with root privileges.

         ```terminal
         $ sudo nano /etc/profile
         ```
-   3. Update the PATH string with the location of your Flutter SDK directory.
+   3. Update the PATH string with the location of your
+      Flutter SDK directory.

       ```shell
       if [ "`id -u`" -eq 0 ]; then